We’re reader-supported; we may earn a commission from links in this article.

 As I was curious about why they do this, I did my online research and came up with a definitive answer!

-Lovebirds attack each other because they can get quite territorial and agitated if they are in the same cage for too long.
-In many cases, lovebirds of the same gender mistaken to be a bonded pair get territorial and attack each other.
+Love birds attack each other because they get territorial and agitated when in the same cage for too long.
+In many cases, lovebirds of the same gender, mistaken to be bonded, get territorial and attack each other.
 Attacks are most common among female lovebirds and Peach-faced Lovebirds.

-Love birds actually attack each other due to multiple reasons.
-If you read on in this article, I will cover more details on the reasons and more answers to FAQs that you may need to be answered.
-Let’s go!
+If you read on in this article, I will cover more details on the reasons and more answers to FAQs that you may need answered.

 Here’s how bad it can get:

-This is particularly seen between two female lovebirds that have been mistaken for a male-female bonded pair for the longest time, only for their owners to find out they aren’t when they fight to the death when they hit sexual maturity.
+This is particularly seen between two female lovebirds mistaken for a male-female bonded pair for the longest time, only for their owners to find out they aren’t when they fight to the death when they hit sexual maturity.